agnesdeng/mixgb/README.md

 -   Predictive mean matching settings `pmm.type`, `pmm.k` and
     `pmm.link`.

--   Whether to convert ordinal factors to integer (imputation process will be faster) `ordinalAsInteger`
+-   Whether ordinal factors should be converted to integer (imputation process may be faster) `ordinalAsInteger`

--   Whether to use bootstrapping `bootstrap`
+-   Whether or not to use bootstrapping `bootstrap`

 -   Initial imputation methods for different types of variables `initial.num`, `initial.int` and `initial.fac`.